Life Insurance Lawyer Serving Wyoming

 Only the policyholder can legally change the beneficiary on a life insurance policy.
 In some instances, a person who has power of attorney over the policyholder may make changes to the policy.

 Of course you can!
 It is surprisingly common for policyholders to list only one of their children as a beneficiary on their life insurance policy.
-Although the beneficiary will not be able to add their siblings to the policy after the policyholder’s death, there’s nothing stopping them from sharing their benefits once the benefits pay out.
+Although the beneficiary will not be able to add family members to the policy after the policyholder’s death, there’s nothing stopping them from sharing their benefits once the benefits have been received.

 First, know that policyholders can change the beneficiary at any time as long as they are of sound mind and not under duress when they make the changes.